kanootoko/digitalModel_problems/problemapi/README.md

     Also each of the entities has their link to get full information.
 * **/api/problems/:problemID** : returns single problem information.
 It should not be used by id as it is, link should come from
   /problems/search result list.
 * **/api/evaluation/polygon** : takes parameters by query or inside the body as JSON.
-You should set _firstCoord_ and _secondCoord_ in format
+You can set _location_ parameter (it can be district, municipality, two points to define a square on the map (format lat1,lon1;lat2,lon2) or geojson).
-    `latitude,longitude`, or _municipality_ or _district_ parameter.
-You can also set _minDate_ and/or _maxDate_ parameter for polygon given by coordinates.
+  You can also set _minDate_ and/or _maxDate_ and limit (maximal number of problems to evaluate, default is 100000) parameters.
   Returns 4 evaluation results: safety, physical comfort, esthetic comfort and total evaluation value of given territory based on problems
   * **/api/evaluation/municipalities** : returns polygon evaluation of all of the municipalities
   * **/api/evaluation/districts** : returns polygon evaluation of all of the districts
-* **/api/evaluation/objects** : takes type of object to evaluate (building. yard, maf, water, greenzone, uds) and coordinates bounds, returns list of evaluated objects with 4 evaluation results.
-You can also set _minDate_ and/or _maxDate_ parameter
+* **/api/evaluation/objects** : takes type of object to evaluate (building. yard, maf, water, greenzone, uds) and _location_ parameter the
+  You can also set _minDate_ and/or _maxDate_ parameters and limit value (maximal number of problems to evaluate, default is 100000).
+  Returns a list of evaluated objects with coordinates and 4 evaluation results.
 * **/api/groups/:labelName** : returns list of unique values in given label and number of problems having those values.
   It is used to get statuses, categories and subcategories.